About the Project

 Can I rely on a steady audio stream for my live dance/music/radio/etc. performance?

-Unfortunately, you can't.
+Maybe, maybe not.
 Some audio streams run flawlessly for days or weeks at a time.
 Others can be flaky and may drop out several times a day.
-Depending on your project's aesthetic requirements, this unreliability may actually be a plus, as it hints at the underlying challenge and complexity of listening to the Earth.
+Depending on your project's aesthetic requirements, this unreliability may be a plus, as it hints at the underlying challenge and complexity of listening to the Earth.
 If your project requires a rock-solid uninterrupted audio program, you might try working with some of the archived recordings that are saved each day.
-You are always welcome to download and use any of those recordings.
+You are welcome to download and use any of those recordings.

 More to come...

 The Earthsound Project relies on data provided by the following networks and institutions: